Kurble/pixel-widgets/declarative-syntax.md

 At it's core, the macro allow you to define a single widget and it's children.

 ## A simple view
 Each widget is declared using it's type.
 The macro will then use the `Default` implementation of the widget to construct it.
-Optionally you can add some properties to the declaration, in between `[]` brackets.
-Finally, you have the option to add child widgets to the declaration in between `{}` braces.
+Optionally you can add some properties to the declaration, as if you were filling in a struct.
+Finally, you have the option to add child widgets to the declaration in between `=> {}` braces.

 Let's take a look at an example.
 ```rust